 Use ‘index.html’ (without comments) as a template and put in your filenames and paths.

-*Hint: When copying these files to your own computer, sometimes you will need to have a server.
-I would recommend you put the copied files on your own hosted website online, or else use JSFiddle.net
+*Hint: When copying these files to your own computer, you will need to have a server.
+If you haven’t got WAMP or XAMPP installed, you can still try out this code online.
+I would recommend you put the copied files on your own hosted website (such as Reclaim Hosting), or else use JSFiddle.net

 This is just one example of many hundreds of different ways that you can use D3 for interactivity.
 As you can see from the same website (https://bl.ocks.org/) there are many ways to visualise your data.